nalej/docs/sara's_maternity_leave.md

 And last, but not least, Iván and Blanca are the front-end developers, so they know the web interface inside and out.
 Anything about it, they are the ones to ask.

 Don't be afraid to ask.
 The team is warm and welcoming, and they will be happy to help.

-And welcome aboard!
+Welcome aboard!